rackerlabs/support-how-to/content/how-to/cloud-servers/migrating-a-net-application-from-amazon-web-services/index.md

 **Previous section:** [Provision cloud resources when migrating from Amazon Web Services](/support/how-to/provisioning-cloud-resources-when-migrating-from-amazon-web-services)

-This article describes the migration of a .NET web application from Amazon Web Services (AWS) to Rackspace Cloud.
-It takes an estimated 30 minutes to complete, if you follow the instructions step by step.
+This article describes how to migrate a .NET web application from Amazon Web Services&reg; (AWS&reg;) to the Rackspace Cloud.
+It takes approximately 30 minutes to complete if you follow the instructions step by step.

 The following figure shows the topology of the application in this scenario: